recursion-ninja/CSCI-499-2021-Fall/README.md

 The requirements for a final product will be revised based on the MVP presentation and then subsequently discussed and refined each week of product reporting with the instructor.
 If previous final product goals appear to have been too ambitious, some functionality maybe be removed from the final product.
 If all previously established final product functionality has been met prior to the final presentation date, the instructor and team will decide on additional functionality which can be implemented before the final product presentation.

 Note that removal of functionality from the final product is likely to negatively impact the scoring of the final repopt.
 Conversely, presenting additional functionality at the final product presentation will likely result in positive scoring impact.
-Presenting the exact final product specifications is considered **B-grade** work (`20/25` points).
+Presenting the exact final product specifications is considered **B+ grade** work (`22/25` points).

 # Grading